University of Redlands: Graduate School of Theology

 The Graduate School of Theology is a multi-faith and interdisciplinary program that resulted from a merger between the San Francisco Theological Seminary and the University of Redlands on July 1, 2019.
 A member of the Graduate Theological Union (GTU), the Graduate School of Theology also provides its students with access to classes and resources from the GTU's member and affiliate institutions.

 Academics

 The University of Redlands offers traditional undergraduate liberal arts degree programs within the College of Arts and Sciences, along with graduate programs in business, education, communicative disorders, music and geographic information systems.
 The Johnston Center for Integrative Studies offers customized degree programs for undergraduates, based upon a contract system and narrative evaluations.

 Ranking, admissions and retention

-In its 2021 rankings, U.S. News & World Report in its Best Colleges ranked the University of Redlands as #5 in Regional Universities West, #3 in Best Colleges for Veterans, #47 in Top Performers on Social Mobility, and classified admission to the university as "selective," with an acceptance rate of approximately 68% and a freshmen retention rate of 88%.
+In its 2026 rankings, U.S. News & World Report ranked University of Redlands No. 11 among Regional Universities West and No. 8 among Best Value Schools in the same category.
+The university has a student-faculty ratio of 13:1 and a tuition of $63,790.
+Approximately 77 percent of first-year students receive need-based financial aid.

+Colleges That Change Lives

+In 2025, University of Redlands was admitted to Colleges That Change Lives (CTCL), a nationally recognized consortium of colleges and universities distinguished by their commitment to student-centered, transformative education.
+The organization, founded on the work of education writer Loren Pope, highlights institutions that prioritize individual growth, community engagement, and access over prestige.
+Redlands joins a selective group of member institutions across the United States.

+In recognition of the university's community impact, Martín Hoecker-Martinez was named the inaugural recipient of the CTCL Connectors That Change Lives Award, which honors individuals who exemplify CTCL values through their dedication to students and the community.